 The origins of Versilia’s artistic marble-working tradition go far back in time.
 Under the Medici government, there were marble quarries opened in the nearby mountains, the Apuan Alps.
 Many artists, including Michelangelo Buonarroti, visited Pietrasanta to learn the skills of local artisans, working with them and getting the best white marble for his famous works of art.

-Many of them also donated their pieces of art to the town making Pietrasanta a real open-air museum.
+Many of them also donated their art pieces to the town making Pietrasanta a real open-air museum.

 Pietrasanta is one of the most qualified centers for the art of sculpture.
 There are numerous artisan studios and foundries scattered in the town.
 They are often run by families that hand down skills from generation to generation.